Pumpkin Curry Soup

 Of course, being pumpkin season, too, it only makes sense to include this orange vegetable into our savory dishes, which is how this pumpkin curry soup recipe was born!

 This recipe is a little similar to my buttercup squash soup but with a smoky and curry twist to it.
-My family LOVES how hearty and creamy this soup is, and I love how easy it is to put it together.
+My family LOVES how hearty and creamy this is, and I love how easy it is to put it together.

 Table of Contents

-1. Why this recipe works
+1. Why I love this recipe

 2. Ingredients needed